Impact of the form of weighted networks on the quantum extreme reservoir computation: Quantum reservoir weight distribution

-Applying the decomposition~(\ref{decomp_G}) to $G_\text{C} = i\log(U_\text{C})$, we obtain each weight distribution for the three components $a_{lm}, b_{lm}$ and $c_k$., which are depicted in Fig.~\ref{Comparison_distributions}b).
+Applying the decomposition~(\ref{decomp_G}) to $G_\text{C} = i\log(U_\text{C})$, we obtain each weight distribution for the three components $x, y$ and $z$., which are depicted in Fig.~\ref{Comparison_distributions}a) and b).
 The weight distributions for the Cauchy-random model definitely have a tail, much longer than that in the DTC model, for all the components $x$, $y$, and $z$.
+Table.~\ref{sigma_R_table} shows the averaged ratio of the Cauchy-random model, which is even smaller than the other two models.
 This reflects the nature of the Cauchy distribution~(\ref{def_Cauchy}), and we will come back to this point later.